bkielbasa/developer20/content/post/extracting-the-business-logic-project/index.md

 }
 ```

-Almost there.
-We have to put the new dependency everywhere we create a new `ProjectService` struct.
+It’s almost done.
+We just have to put the new dependency everywhere we create a new ProjectService struct.
 We need a new struct that will implement the interface.
-Let's create a new one with a map that will hold the instances of `domain.Project`.
+Let’s create a new one with a map that will hold the instances of domain.Project.

 ```go
 type repoMock struct {